miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

 # ANTLR v4 installation

-The file antlr-4.7.1-complete.jar

-is expected to be present under /usr/local/lib

-It can be downloaded from: https://www.antlr.org/download.html

-A copy is included under bin directory for convenience.
+The file bin/antlr-4.7.1-complete.jar is provided with this distribution as a convenience to simplify installation.
+ANTLRv4 is distributed under its own license.
+See https://www.antlr.org for details.

 Note that if using python target additional steps will be required (also pointed out in the same page above) to include